Obovaria retusa: Listing under the ESA

-5-Year Review
+5-year reviews

 The U.S. Fish and Wildlife Services has completed and published two 5-year reviews.
 These reviews determine species status and recovery achievements.
 The U.S. Fish and Wildlife Services publicly announced a review of the Ring Pink Mussel on November 6, 1991.
-This document provided no in-depth evaluation of species’ recovery, and no 5-year review was published in the decade after this notification.
+This document provided no in-depth evaluation of species' recovery, and no 5-year review was published in the decade after this notification.

 Another review was published in 2011.
-The review conducted a five-factor analysis of threats to the Ring Pink habitat.
+The review conducted a five-factor analysis of threats to the ring pink's habitat.
 Habitat threats include overutilization, disease, predation, regulations, and other anthropogenic and natural factors affecting its existence.
 Only three individuals had been found between 1998 and 2011.
-Based on these results, the 2011 5-year review asserted that the Ring Pink should remain an endangered species.
+Based on these results, the 2011 5-year review asserted that the ring pink should remain an endangered species.

-Another public notice of a 5-year review was announced on June 20, 2017 in the Federal Register.
+Another public notice of a 5-year review was announced on June 20, 2017, in the Federal Register.
 This review was published in 2019.
 This review presented a similar five-factor analysis and stated no need for change in listing.

-Both reviews assert there is a high threat to the Ring Pink species.
+Both reviews assert there is a high threat to the ring pink species.
 Experts consider recovery potential as low.
-See “Recovery Plan” section for more information on recommendations for future action.
+See "Recovery Plan" section for more information on recommendations for future action.